 The first step when importing KPI or Initiative values is to choose what type of import you want.
-When you want more powerful data import options, choose Advanced Import.
+When you want more powerful data import options, choose the default of Standard Import.
 This turns your value import into a 9-step wizard with full export, transform, and load (ETL) capabilities.

 The first thing you'll need to do is choose a data source.
-For example, you can choose Database...
+For example, you can choose one of these Databases: